Vitalii-Khomenko/Point-Grouping/README.md

   - Only unique point names are exported, even if they appear in multiple files or groups.

 - **Consistent Formatting:**
-  - Exported data is aligned in columns for readability.
+  - Exported data is perfectly aligned in columns for readability.
-  - Handles both space and semicolon as coordinate separators.
+  - Consistent indentation (13 spaces) and column spacing (7 spaces).
+  - Automatic column width calculation based on data.

+- **Robust Error Handling:**
+  - File size validation (10MB limit).
+  - Empty file detection.
+  - Invalid coordinate detection and logging.
+  - Comprehensive error messages for user feedback.

 - **Mobile-Friendly Interface:**
   - The app is fully responsive and works on both desktop and mobile browsers.